-- All punching and hand striking techniques executed with the closed fist directed to the front and sides of the face, and the torso above the beltline.
+- All punching and hand striking techniques executed with the closed fist directed to the front and sides of the head, and the torso above the beltline.
 Ridge-hand strikes are also legal.

-- All kicking techniques delivered to the front and side of the head, and torso above the beltline.
+- All kicking techniques delivered to the frontline and side of the head, and torso above the beltline.
 Roundhouse or hooking kicks (non-linear or thrusting) kicks delivered to legs below the knees only.

 LEGAL TECHNIQUES while one fighter is grounded:

-- The standing fighter may attack only with legal hand strikes (except hammerfist and ridge-hand strikes).
+- The standing fighter may attack only with legal hand strikes.